centos-opstools/opstools-ansible/README.md

     URL path at which to host Uchiwa.

+### Actions defined on the role

+> - Install uchiwa
+> - Configure uchiwa
+> - Add uchiwa user to additional groups
+> - Ensure uchiwa is started and enabled at boot
+> - Create appropriate firewall rules

 ## Redis

 [Redis][] is an in-memory key/value store.
 [Sensu][] uses Redis as a